semaphoreci/semaphore/docs/docs/getting-started/tour/continuous-delivery.md

 ## Automating releases

 Releasing packages by pressing a button is great.
 But you know what's even better?
 Doing it automatically.
-Specially if you have a very robust test suite that gives you confidence in the build.
+Especially if you have a very robust test suite that gives you confidence in the build.

 To automate the release we need to add a promotion condition.